 The protein KRAS has for decades been considered a holy grail of cancer drug discovery.
 For most of that time, it has also been considered undruggable.

 Among cancer-driving genes, few are as prominent as KRAS.
 First identified in 1982, KRAS mutations are now known to be involved in about 14% of human cancers.
 The KRAS protein is a small membrane-bound GTPase important for multiple cancer cell-signaling functions.
 It exists in two states.
-When bound to GDP, it is “off.”
+When bound to GDP, it is “off,” or inactive.
 When GDP is exchanged for GTP (usually in response to various growth stimuli), KRAS is activated, or turned “on,” activating downstream signaling to promote cell proliferation and survival.
-KRAS returns to the “off” state when GTP is hydrolyzed to GDP.
-Cancers can arise when KRAS signaling gets stuck in the “on” state.
+KRAS returns to the inactive “off” state when GTP is hydrolyzed to GDP.
+Cancers can arise when KRAS signaling gets stuck in the active “on” state.
 Activation occurs through multiple mechanisms, most often through activating mutations of KRAS.
-Mutations activate KRAS by shifting the balance towards a GTP-loaded or “on” state, triggering tumor proliferation and survival.
+Mutations activate KRAS by shifting the balance towards a GTP-loaded or active “on” state, triggering tumor proliferation and survival.
 The central role of KRAS as a molecular switch driving cancer has made it the focus of drug discovery for decades.

-Mechanism of Action for Activated KRASG12C Program
+Mechanism of Action for FMC-376, a Dual KRASG12C Inhibitor

 A drug that targets both active and inactive states of KRASG12C maximizes the potential for patients to benefit from treatment